Tangerinez/MasterMind-Challenge/README.md

   1. A losing screen appears with the correct answer, as well as the option to play again
   2. A victory screen appears with the option to play again

-*Note that the computer’s feedback should not reveal which number the player guessed correctly
+*Note that the computer’s feedback should not reveal which number the player guessed correctly.
+However, for dev purposes, an additional console log is included in the application that reveals what the answer is.
+This is for testing and demonstration purposes, in case the player wants to test the functionality and validity of this application*

 # Installation and Running the Application
 1. To run the application locally on your machine, make sure that you have the latest version of node and npm installed.
 To install npm or node, first you must install a package manager such as HomeBrew.